jeremyhsimons/ci_pp5_fixit/README.md

 * Appears at the top of every post feed in the site.
 * Allows users to search for keyowrds in post titles and usernames.
 * User stories covered: 10

+### Profiles

+#### Auto-create profile
+* When a new user logs in for the first time their profile page is accessible straight away.
+* User stories covered: 11

+#### Edit profile
+* A form accessible from the profile page that allows users to update their public details including their bio, status and profile image.
+* User stories covered: 12

+#### Popular profiles
+* A list of the 5 most-starred profiles in the community.
+From here users can star or unstar other users.
+* User stories covered: 13, 15, 16

+#### Single profile
+* A page for viewing a single profile where users can see the public details of other users.
+From here users can also star or unstar another user's profile"
+* User stories covered: 14, 15, 16

 ### Feature ideas for future development